 What about you, dad?
 Would you describe yourself as “focused” or just “hanging around” the house?
 Being available is important, but we must also engage our children more directly, more often.

-What do I mean by “focus”?
+What does it mean to “focus”?

 Have you ever been talking to someone and they seem to be thinking about something else—or they take a phone call or answer a text in the middle of the conversation?
 How did you feel?
 Probably the same way our children feel when we allow some passing fancy or distraction to take us away from being engaged with them.